The Stockholm Run, Excerpt Two: Dundas Castle

 Immediately to the east, the view extended out over the dark roofs of the much later parts of Dundas Castle, built in the first half of the previous century.
 To the south of the old tower was the stable court with, beyond it, slightly rising and rather overgrown ground that would have been attractive if the grass had been tended over the preceding few years.
 Growing in from the right-hand side of the view, extending almost from the corner of the stable court until it became lost in the woodland to the south-west and more distantly to the south, was a mass of rhododendrons.

-As she looked, Margaret though she saw movement on the slightly irregular edge formed where the rhododendrons met the overgrown parkland.
+As she looked, Margaret thought she saw movement on the slightly irregular edge formed where the rhododendrons met the overgrown parkland.
 She could see nothing through her binoculars and decided she must have imagined it.
-Then something moved again, and she realised she was looking at someone making their way very slowly towards the castle while trying to keep in the shelter afforded by the rhododendrons.
+Then something moved again, and she realised she was looking at someone making their way very slowly towards the castle while trying to keep in the shelter of the rhododendrons.

 The squadron’s sentries patrolling the grounds now always went in twos, a change deemed essential for their safety.
 Margaret had seen a pair to the north of the castle but couldn’t see any to the south or west.
 She was sure that this was just one person, acting in a way that no sentry ever would.
 She walked rapidly over to the turret, which served as a head for the spiral stairs descending into the tower.
 Inside the door she picked up the phone mounted on the wall, desperately hoping that the orderly officer was awake and equally desperately hoping that it really was a person she had seen, rather than a fox or a badger.